asopinka/500earth/README.md

 ### Changes

 Fork the repo and send a pull request!
 All are welcome!
-If it's anything major, let us know ahead of time
+If it's anything major, let us know ahead of time.

 ### Data Errors